 1. Start Anytime

-You don't have to wait for January or any specific date to begin earning VIP benefits.
-Start your VIP journey whenever you're ready, and get a full year to achieve your goals.
+You don’t have to wait for January or any specific date to begin earning VIP benefits.
+Start your VIP journey whenever you’re ready — your qualifying activity begins counting immediately.

 4. No Rush at Year-End